fjkiani/supabase-etl/fetch_analytics/docs/findings.md

 Generated on [2/13/2025]

 ## Data Quality
-(Space in SQL was limited, so data may not be as accurate as it could be since JSON consisted of thousands of colums.
+(Space in SQL was limited, so data may not be as accurate as it could be since JSON consisted of thousands of columns.
 About 5000 rows were added)
 - Total Receipts Processed: 470
 - Total Items Processed: 5,802
 - Average Items per Receipt: 12.3